vkola-lab/PodGPT/README.md

 If you have any questions, please drop us an email at [brucejia@bu.edu](brucejia@bu.edu), [sbit@bu.edu](sbit@bu.edu), and [nsearls@bu.edu](nsearls@bu.edu).

 # 🔨 Contribution
-We always welcome contributions to help make **MedPodGPT** Library better.
+We always welcome contributions to help make **PodGPT** Library better.
-If you would like to contribute, please submit a [pull request](https://github.com/vkola-lab/medpodgpt/pulls).
+If you would like to contribute, please submit a [pull request](https://github.com/vkola-lab/PodGPT/pulls).

 # 🙌 Acknowledgement
-The **MedPodGPT** Library is created and maintained by the [Kolachalama Laboratory](https://vkola-lab.github.io/).
+The **PodGPT** Library is created and maintained by the [Kolachalama Laboratory](https://vkola-lab.github.io/).